newrelic/open-install-library/recipes/newrelic/infrastructure/nrdot/oracle-otel/README.md

 EOF
 chmod 600 ~/oracle-secrets.env
 ```

+If you do provide this file and it ends up group/world-readable, the recipe refuses to
+proceed (same hard-fail behavior as the RDS recipes above) rather than just warning.

 Leave the secrets file path blank at the install prompt (or point it at a file that
 doesn't exist) if you don't need to pin any passwords — every instance will